 Types of tours

-When you hear “bicycle tourism,” do you picture an experienced cyclist on an expensive bike with panniers of luggage hugging the rear tire?
+When you hear 'bicycle tourism', do you picture an experienced cyclist on an expensive bike with panniers of luggage hugging the rear tire?
 If so, it’s time to draw a new picture of what bicycle tourism means, and we’re happy to do that for you.

 Guided tours are just that.
-You have a guide, a set plan and a structured daily schedule.
-These tours will have just about everything planned out for you: hotels, rental bikes, routes, meals, luggage transfers, sightseeing tours and more.
+You have a guide, a set plan, and a structured daily schedule.
+These tours will have just about everything planned out for you: hotels, rental bikes, routes, meals, luggage transfers, sightseeing tours, and more.
 The guide will be there to show you the region and to help in case of breakdowns (mechanical or human).

 On guided tours, riders tend to stick together as a group with the guide.
-Riders sometimes can go ahead to the next turn or next town, but the norm is sticking together.
+Riders can sometimes go ahead to the next turn or next town, but the norm is sticking together.

 Guided tours usually include lodging, breakfast, evening dinners, rental bikes, support van or bus with driver, ride-along guide, luggage transport, detailed route planning, and more.